Norwegian Mountains, Møre og Romsdal

 Head up the forest road (ignore the first road that runs to your left) and turn left onto the forest road that leads to Ringsetsætra.

-From Ringsetsætra, your task is to get on the ridge up to your left (unless you want to head straight on towards the mountain).
+From Ringsetsætra, you probably want to get on the ridge up to your left (unless you want to head straight on towards the mountain).
 Find a route just south of the streams that you see on the map.
 The terrain is in general steep here, but you will find one place to safely traverse the hillside.
-You will gain the ridge at approx. 660m elevation, and from here on, it's a matter of sticking with the ridge all the way to the top.
+You will gain the ridge at approx. 660m elevation, and from here on, stay on the ridge all the way to the top.

-When you reach Jolgrøeggene, consider following the 930m contour east of the ridge, which will save you some ascent meters.
+When you reach Jolgrøeggene, consider following the 930m contour east of the ridge, which will save you some vertical gain.
 You will then have the basin (Storgrova on the map) down on your right-hand side.
 In the final hill (from 1100m and upwards), staying left is in general less steep than staying right.
 When you see fit, turn east and head up to the summit cairn.

 westcoastpeaks.com Other Møre & Romsdal mountains Other Norwegian mountains